lalitha-edu/CSC-Academic-Projects/README.md

 Persistence Development:
   Ingredient.java -- Persistence class development, basic functionality of an ingredient object class Inventory.java -- Persistence class development functinality of back end to check ingredients in inventory, edit ingredients, add ingredients, and remove ingredients.

+# CoffeeMakerFinalProject
+This is the large team final project, that occurred during the second half of the semester.
+This is a fully functional of CoffeeMaker Website as per requirements provided.

+For the larger team project, our team decides to split of into sub-teams since we had all gotten experience in design, front end and back end impelmetnation and testing during the CoffeeMaker Onboarding Project.
+I was on the persistence team.

+OrderTicket.java -- Persistence Class written that focuses on the ticket object, handeling all details a order ticket should hold, along with methods that assist in the pick up order and order fulfilled functionality.

+orderhistorystaff.html -- Front End HTML implementation for the order history for a staff login, functionalities for total money earned on a particualr day, a list of all orders.

+Other assistence was mainly focused in on design aspects, such as creating the dynamic designs and wireframes to support the front end team.
+Adding any necessary changes to the model classes depending on design changes between the back end (api calls and front end users).
+Facilitated these changes and communicated between the teams to support.

+Design:
+images/StaffFulfillsOrder.png -- Developed the wireframe for the fulfill order workflow for the order use case.